bitrise-io/devcenter/_articles/en/reviews/workflows-in-yaml-draft.md

 For example, if you `bitrise run ci`, the `IS_TEST` environment variable **won't** be available in the `setup` workflow, as that runs _before_ the `test` workflow. `IS_TEST` will be available for the steps in `test`, `ci` and `send-notifications` workflows.

-This is true even if the workflow doesn't have any steps.
+This is true even if the workflow doesn't have any Steps.
 This can be utilized if you want to create generic workflows, which can do different things based on environment variables, and you specify those environment variables through a "wrapper" workflow.

 For example: